damiandudycz/ps3/README.md

 If you want you can upload it directly to the `PS3` using `05-kernel-upload-to-ps3.sh`.
 This required the `root access` for the SSH to be configured for the PS3.
 If you don't want to use `root`, you can edit `05-kernel-upload-to-ps3.sh` and change root to another user, but it needs the write access to `/boot`.
 Otherwise you can copy it manually from `/var/cache/ps3tools/linux`.
 Also make sure `/boot` is mounted on your PS3 before running it.

 Currently there is no tool for automatic creation of `kboot/yaboot` files, so if you changed the kernel version, you need to add these entries manually.

+# Gentoo-Installer

+Automatic installer and configurator of Gentoo linux for various platforms.

+To install on the PS3, boot into any recent linux distribution, setup the date and networking and:

+To install on the whole drive:

+`./gentoo-install.sh --device /dev/ps3dd --config ps3 --verbose`

+this will format selected harddrive!

+To install into selected directory without formatting the drive:

+`./gentoo-install.sh --directory /mnt/gentoo --config ps3 --verbose`

+and after installer finished, add fstab configuration and kboot entry.

+If you want to customize configuration, you can download file config/ps3, edit it and use as

+`./gentoo-install.sh --device /dev/ps3dd --custom-config ps3_file_path --verbose`

+To use distcc during installation, use --distcc flag:

+`./gentoo-install.sh --device /dev/ps3dd --config ps3 --distcc "192.168.0.50,cpp,lzo"`